Last Updated on 9 months by DIARYNIGRACIA

 On a whim…

-As I step here I’ve gone to a process of letting go of my old identity and embracing a new one but that didn’t happen overnight because I need to establish myself alone.
+As I step here I’ve gone through a process of letting go of my old identity and embracing a new one but that didn’t happen overnight because I need to establish myself alone.

 So I studied forward and learned their social rules and cultural knowledge which really paid off and the helping skill I learned that we needed for survival here is the pantomime and the friendly Google.